dongliang3571/DotNet-Notes/README.md

   - A class may inherit from a single base class
   - A class may implement zero or more Interface

+Structs do not support inheritance, but they can implement interfaces.
+For more information, see [Interfaces]https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/index).

 ### Polymorphism

 - A class can be used as its own type, cast to any base types or interface types it implements.